sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/javascript/control-sidebar.md

 ---
 layout: page
-title: Control SIdebar Plugin
+title: Control Sidebar Plugin
 ---

-The control sIdebar component is part of AdminLTE's layout as the right sIdebar.
+The control sidebar component is part of AdminLTE's layout as the right sidebar.

 ##### Usage
 This plugin can be activated as a jQuery plugin or using the data api.
 To activate the plugin, you must first add the HTML markup to your layout, then create the toggle button as shown below.